jdbbackup/jdbbackup-docker/README.md

 Example: ```-e "pluginsDirectory=/plugins" --volume /home/account/path/plugins``̀`

 ### Plugin registry
-This image only contains MySQL database dumper and file destination manager.
+This image only contains MySQL database source manager and file destination manager.
 If another source/destination is referenced in the configuration file, without being added through the **pluginsDirectory**, the container automatically search it in an Internet plugin registry.

 If you want to delete all already downloaded plugins and reload useful ones at container startup, set the **clearDownloadedPlugins** system property to true.